PostHog/posthog.com/contents/handbook/company/story.md

 54% of the first YCombinator batch this year adopted PostHog.

-Tim and James turned up to talk at batch events and we were surprised at the number of groupies wearing [PostHog merch](/merch) – our merch is really cool now, e've gone way beyond the logo-on-a-black-t-shirt standard.
+Tim and James turned up to talk at batch events and we were surprised at the number of groupies wearing [PostHog merch](/merch) – our merch is really cool now, we've gone way beyond the logo-on-a-black-t-shirt standard.

 As far as we can tell, we're in the top three products used by YC companies.